terraembytes/ISMRQueryToolManual/docs/gS.md

 ## **Some initial parameters**

-*Some of the functions will have as start parameters:*
+*Some of the functions will have as start Filters:*

 1. **Date/time interval(UTC):** Time interval of the dataset.